toowhite/csc519-final-project/README.md

 # DevOps-1

-from project root directory, these commands can execute the environment:
+from project root directory, these commands can execute the environment.
+The playbook creates a build environment for checkbox.io
 - npm install
 - npm link
 - pipeline setup